 Breadcrumbs.
 Ah, breadcrumbs.
 Is there anything these magical things can’t do?
 From being the ideal baked toppings to a binder, breadcrumbs are a staple in most kitchens.
-Where can you find them?
+Where can you find breadcrumbs in a supermarket?
 Typically, they will be in the baking aisle, though they can be with grains and pasta.

 Hey, there!
 My name is Michelle, and I have been baking and cooking for the last ten years.
 I always keep breadcrumbs in my kitchen.
 But to be honest, I always seem to forget where they are located in the grocery store.
 Luckily, I think I’ve finally nailed it, and I’m here to share!